remaerd/Keys/README.md

 When you create a new `Password` object with `String`.
 A random `salt` and `rounds` number will be generated with it.
 You need to save the `salt` and `rounds` data locally, or you will create different `Password` object with the same `String`.

-Do **NOT** save the `password.data` locally, or hackers will decrypt users' data by decrypting other encryption keys without password.
+Do **NOT** save the `password.data` locally, or hackers will decrypt users' data by decrypting other encryption keys without the password.

 #### Creating `SymmetricKey` object